fubar/jrac/README.md

 by equally named query string parameters passed into an individual request.
 - If `keepConnectionAlive` is set to true, the connection to the server is kept open between requests.

-The class provides methods for all HTTP methods, each of which returns a promise.
+The methods this class provides map to HTTP methods, each of which returns a promise.

 - `get (path, queryStringParams = {}, headers = {})`
 - `post (path, requestBodyParams = {}, headers = {})`